Top Programmer Analyst Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: Why do you think you will be successful in this job?
+• Question: What do you think makes you stand out?

 What the interviewer is looking for: